purescript-contrib/purescript-book/text/chapter8.md

     handler targetValue handleValue
 ```

-`setValue` is a provided function that takes a string and makes the appropriate record-update call to the `setPerson` hook.
+`setValue` is the function we provided to each `formField` call that takes a string and makes the appropriate record-update call to the `setPerson` hook.

 Note that `handleValue` can be substituted as:
 ```hs